ai4life-opencalls/oc-1-project-11/README.md

 ## Introduction
+Researchers from [The University of Toledo](https://www.utoledo.edu/) are imaging a confluent 2D monolayer of epithelial cells.
+The monolayer is scratched with a pipette tip, and the video shows the migration of the cells to close the wound.
+They would like to compare the behavior of different cell lineages automatically.
+They are interested in segmenting and tracking individual cells and nuclei in time.

 In this tutorial, we will demonstrate how to segment and track individual epithelial cells in a series of images obtained with fluorescence microscopy.

 We will start by denoising the images using [N2V](https://github.com/juglab/n2v) Python package, which denoises microscopy images using deep learning.
 Next, we will segment cells using [Cellpose](https://www.cellpose.org/), a popular deep-learning cell segmentation algorithm.
 Finally, we'll track the segmented cells using the TrackMate plugin in Fiji.